Math 314, Spring 2023

 The course will be delivered through synchronous remote class sessions.
 Each session will include a mixture of questions on previous material, discussion of new material, and an in-class activity.

 You are expected to attend remote class sessions, and to be prepared to ask questions and discuss the material.
-Following the discussion, we will start an in-class activity.
-A small portion of your grade will be based on attendance, attention, collaboration and completion of these activities.
+Following the discussion, we will start a group activity, which will be submitted as a group.
+A portion of your grade will be based on your attendance, preparedness, attention, collaboration, and completion of these activities.

 Homework will be assigned each week and collected the following week.
 Most exercises will be graded for both correcteness and mathematical style.
 Some will be graded for completeness only.
 You are encouraged to collaborate with your peers, and you are welcome to use online resources when you are stuck (please reference).
 But please keep in mind that you must always fully understand your solutions and most importantly write them in your own words.